nburwick/project-1/README.md

 Baton Rouge, LA
 23%

-These cities have relatively high populations and production sales were assumed based on beer consumption per capita, likely driving the high revenue figures for these cities.
-Also note that two large cities in California make the list - California does have a high population and large brewing scene, but our expense calculation does not account for taxes other than 21% flat and excise tax, so I’m not inclined to believe the California margin numbers.
+These cities contain relatively high populations, and production sales were assumed based on beer consumption per capita, likely driving the high revenue figures for these cities.
+Also, note that two large cities in California make the list - California contains a high population and large brewing scene, but our expense calculation do not account for taxes other than the 21% flat and excise tax, so we are not inclined to lean towards the California margin numbers.

-To determine the viability and competitiveness of opening up a new brewery, we gathered the following data from a sample of cities in the United States:
+In order to determine the viability and competitiveness of opening up a new brewery, we gathered the following data from a sample of cities in the United States:

-Number of people over the age of 19 in a city
+-Number of people over the age of 19 in a city
-Number of breweries in a city
+-Number of breweries in a city

-The U.S. Census does not provide data for the age of 21 and above, only 20 and above.
-Even though 20 is not of legal drinking age in the U.S, we believe the percentage of age 20 in the dataset is not statistically significant enough to skew the results due to the sheer volume of the dataset.
+The U.S. Census does not provide data for the age range of 21 and above, but only 20 and above.
+Even though 20 is not of legal drinking age in the U.S., we believe the percentage of age 20 in the dataset is not statistically significant enough to skew results due to the sheer volume of the dataset.
-From the data points above, the number of potential customers per brewery was calculated.
+Based on the data points above, the number of potential customers per brewery is calculated.

+***in the chart depicting city, state, # of breweries in the city, and people per brewery.

 How competitive
  the distribution of age group per city in